 While July 23 marks International #hellomynameis Day, the goal at Vancouver Coastal Health (VCH) is to embed these conversations into everyday practice.
 Since 2019, VCH has joined countries across the globe in celebrating this day and spreading Kate’s message.

 You can learn more about #hellomynameis here or watch a quick video by Kate herself here.

-The COVID-19 pandemic has really changed the face of health-care as we know it – for both patients and health-care staff.
-The ever-changing environment, need for physical distancing and use of personal protective equipment (PPE) has changed health-care facilities into a new reality for staff, as well as patients and clients.
+The COVID-19 pandemic has really changed the face of healthcare as we know it – for patients, families, caregivers and health care staff.
+The ever-changing environment, need for physical distancing and use of personal protective equipment (PPE) has changed health care facilities into a new reality for staff, as well as our patients, clients and residents.
 During this unprecedented time of concern and uncertainty, simple introductions and human connection have become more important than ever.

-The #hellomynameis campaign is about putting compassionate practice at the heart of health-care by taking the time to connect with patients, clients and residents with three easy steps:
+The #hellomynameis campaign is about putting compassionate practice at the heart of health care by taking the time to connect with our patients, clients and residents with three easy steps:

-Explain our role and how we will be helping them.
+Explain our role and what we are about to do

 Stop to ask, "How can we help you?" to ensure their needs are heard.